 AT&T removed the fine print from the Mobley device page that included the $20/month Connected Car plan as a data plan option.
 Officially, it seemed that aftermarket devices like the Mobley could no longer be activated stand-alone on the $20/month unlimited data plan, which was now reserved for vehicles with built-in cellular capabilities.

 By December of 2017, we considered the Mobley Plan officially retired.
 The fantastically cheap Mobley Plan was gone.
 Done.
 Over.
 Kaput.

 Existing customers were grandfathered in and continued to enjoy cheap unlimited data for as long as they continued to pay their bill.
-The unlimited Connected Car plan remained available, but only for built-in connected cars and, eventually, AT&T's new OBD-II device, the Harman Spark.
+The unlimited Connected Car plan remained available, but only for built-in connected cars and, eventually, AT&T's newer (now retired) OBD-II device, the Harman Spark.

 The Harman Spark is an OBD-II device similar to the Mobley, but it cannot be used outside of a vehicle OBD port and cannot easily be kept "powered on" 24/7.
 This limits this new device to in-car, in-motion use only, the original intent for the Connected Car program.
 The Spark is not a suitable replacement for the Mobley as a home-internet replacement for mobile users.

 More info on available Connected Car Plans:

 Things were quiet on the Mobley front for almost a year.
 Then, in early October of 2018 AT&T started to push a mandatory firmware update to all Mobley devices.

 The update from version 1.0.1 to 1.0.3 had two critical changes:

 - The 'No Time Out' option from the power save settings page was removed as an option